 Optimization can mean the difference between merely a good implementation and a world-class implementation.
 Just like the coach who makes adjustments based on data he receives from the field, project leaders must continue to optimize their software to take advantage of real-world situations in their business.

-If it’s your metaphorical “half-time,” and you need to explore optimizing your current technologies to better take advantage of your game-time situation, please plan on joining us at this year’s InTheBlack Conference.
-Technology experts from RSM and Fortune Global 500 company Zurich North America will walk you through innovative strategies for optimizing BlackLine.
+If it’s your metaphorical “half-time,” and you need to explore optimizing your current technologies to better take advantage of your game-time situation, then read on to discover innovative strategies for optimizing BlackLine.

 What Is Technology Optimization?